dotnet/msbuild/documentation/high-level-introduction.md

 - There is only one data type in MSBuild for values.
 Everything is a string
 - MSBuild distinguished between two types of data, properties and items:
   - Properties are single named elements
-    - Think of accessing into a Dictionary<string, string> with the name type being the key
+    - Think of accessing into a Dictionary<string, string> with the name type being the case insensitive key
     - They are defined in PropertyGroups

             <PropertyGroup>